-This is the same square at the centre of which it was planned to erect the Millennial Monument.
-Having been commissioned to do just that, he had the opportunity to create a public space with a homogenous architectural style.
+[11] This is the same square in the middle of which the Millennial Monument was to be erected.
+With this commission, Schickedanz had the opportunity to create a public space with a homogenous architectural style.
 The architect also played an important role in designing the historical pavilions of the Millennial Exhibition.
 György Zala, however, was still a young sculptor, having returned only ten years earlier from his studies in Munich and Vienna, where he had already been quite successful.
-In Budapest, his first work to achieve wider recognition was a sculpture of the Virgin and St Mary Magdalene.
-Following that, he completed the Arad martyrs memorial, creating the statues on the memorial to the soldiers who had died during the war of independence in 1849.
-This memorial stands on Dísz square in Buda and was made in collaboration with Schickedanz, the architect designed the pedestal of the monument (fig. 6).
-12
+In Budapest, his first work to achieve wider recognition was a sculpture of the Virgin and St Mary Magdalene (1884; Hungarian National Gallery).
+Following that, after the death of Adolf Huszár he completed the Memorial to the 13 Martyrs of Arad in Arad (1885-1890).
+In 1889, the Honvéd Association in Buda commissioned Zala to create the statue on the memorial to the soldiers who had died during the War of Independence in 1849.
+This so called

+Honvéd memorial stands on Dísz square in Buda and was made in collaboration with Schickedanz, who designed the pedestal of the monument (Fig. 7).14

-6 György Zala and Albert Schickedanz, Memorial of the war of independence 1849, Budapest, Dísz square (photograph © Georg Klösz, Archive of Budapest [BFL], XV.19.d.1.07.031)
+7 György Zala and Albert Schickedanz, Memorial of the War of Independence, 1849 (Honvéd memorial), Budapest, Dísz square, 1893.
+Photograph by Georg Klösz, ca. 1900, BFL (Budapest City Archives), XV.19.d.1.07.031 (© BFL)

-Following a direct order from the Prime Minister, the questions of composition, style, implementation and, later, the sculptural details and content were all the responsility of the Parliament and its Millennial Committee.
+[12] Following a direct order from the Prime Minister in 1893, matters of content, composition, style, implementation, and later sculptural detail were the responsibility of the Parliament and its Millennial Committee.
 The reason for this was the fact that the project was anything but an everyday task.
-Not only was it a work that would come to define the cityscape, but would also play a significant part in shaping national consciousness (a sort of essence of the historicist image of the nation).
-Wekerle's first accounts tell of the idea of a classical triumphal arch, with a quadriga/war insignia on top.
+Not only was it a work that would come to define the cityscape, but would also play a significant part in shaping national consciousness - a sort of essence of the historicist image of the nation.
+Wekerle's first accounts tell of the idea of a classical triumphal arch, with a quadriga and war insignia on top.
 In the second version there were to be statues of Chief Árpád and St Stephen in front, with reliefs depicting the more notable events of national history.
-A third, upgraded version of the project - according to Wekerle's report from January 1894 - was an arched colonnade with paired columns and with reliefs of historical scenes, statues of Árpád and Stephen, and groups of statues representing the nation.
-At the centre of the monument there was to be a figure of Hungaria on a pedestal, and in front of the pedestal statues of the seven chiefs of the Hungarian tribes.
+A third, revised version of the project - according to Wekerle's report from January 1894 - was an arched colonnade with paired columns and with reliefs of historical scenes, statues of Árpád and Stephen, and groups of statues representing the nation.
+In the centre of the monument there was to be a figure of Hungaria on a pedestal, and in front of the pedestal statues of the seven chiefs of the Hungarian tribes.